MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/get-started/step-by-step-configuration-guide.md

 original-url: https://docs.microsoftcommunitytraining.com/docs/step-by-step-configuration-guide
 author: nikotha
 ms.author: nikotha
-description: Microsoft Community Training platform provides various tools and functionalities to help you easily create, manage and monitor all the learning activities for the training program. ms.prod: learning-azure
+description: Community Training platform provides various tools and functionalities to help you easily create, manage and monitor all the learning activities for the training program. ms.prod: learning-azure
 ---

 # Step by step configuration guide for platform setup

-Microsoft Community Training platform provides various tools and functionalities to help you easily create, manage and monitor all the learning activities for the training program.
+Community Training platform provides various tools and functionalities to help you easily create, manage and monitor all the learning activities for the training program.

-To make it simple for new users to get started with Microsoft Community Training platform, we have created a brief step by step implementation guide on how to configure the learning platform, upload content, onboard users, select learner endpoints, track progress and measure learning outcome using the management portal.
+To make it simple for new users to get started with Community Training platform, we have created a brief step by step implementation guide on how to configure the learning platform, upload content, onboard users, select learner endpoints, track progress and measure learning outcome using the management portal.

 ## Step 1 – Login to the portal